 I don’t know my schedule far enough in advance to reserve a lane.
 Can I drop-in for lap swim instead?

-You can reserve a lane as late as 24 hours ahead of time, but we cannot allow drop-ins at this time.
+You can reserve a lane as late as 11:59pm the day before, but we cannot allow drop-ins at this time.
 The Swim Center is doing its best to mitigate the spread of COVID-19, therefore we will not be doing any in person transactions right now.
 Also, because of the tough financial times the City is facing, the Swim Center will not be able to operate if we do not get a minimum number of swimmers per lane (at least 7 swimmers per time slot).
 By reserving lanes ahead of time instead of doing drop-ins, we will know in advance if we need to cancel a time slot.

 I reserved a lane, but now cannot make that time.
 Can I get a refund?

-Lanes can now be cancelled online (no in-person over phone cancellations) up to 48-hours in advance!
+Lanes can now be cancelled online (no in-person or over phone cancellations) up to 7pm the day before your reservation!
+You can reserve lanes up until 11:59pm the day before.
 A 50% processing fee will be applied, the remaining 50% will be applied as a credit to your household.
 The Online Instructions page has been updated with instructions on how to cancel a lane reservation.

 I was asked to prove I'm an El Cerrito Resident.
 How do I do that?